andrew-garfield101/writ/README.md

 ## Security

 Writ is built for environments where multiple autonomous agents have write access to the same codebase.
-That demands security guarantees that traditional VCS was never designed for.
+That demands security guarantees that traditional VCS was never designed for — whether you're running a zero-trust setup where every agent action is verified, a fully autonomous system where agents operate without human oversight, or anything in between.

 **Cryptographic integrity.** Every seal is chained to its predecessor via BLAKE3 hashes — tamper with any checkpoint and the entire chain breaks.
 Ed25519 digital signatures authenticate who created each seal. `writ verify --chain` validates the full history in one command.

-**Agent identity.** Every agent is a registered entity with a trust level, role, and scope constraints.
-Untrusted or newly introduced agents receive lower convergence confidence caps, limiting their influence on automated merge decisions.
-Agents can be suspended or revoked without deleting their history.
+**Agent identity.** Every agent is a registered entity with a unique keypair, trust level, role, and scope constraints.
+Trust levels (full, standard, restricted, untrusted) directly affect convergence behavior — untrusted or newly introduced agents receive lower confidence caps, limiting their influence on automated merge decisions.
+Agents can be suspended or revoked without deleting their history, and all seals created after a compromise timestamp are automatically flagged for review.

 **Scope enforcement.** Specs declare which files they own.
 When an agent seals changes to files outside its spec's scope, writ flags the violation — in context output, in the audit log, and optionally as a hard rejection.
 No more agents silently modifying files they shouldn't touch.

 **Content traceability.** The no-silent-addition rule: every line in merged output must trace back to an input (base, left, or right).
-Novel content — whether from a convergence bug or an LLM hallucination — is automatically detected and flagged before it reaches the working tree.
+Novel content — whether from a convergence bug, a model hallucination, or a compromised agent — is automatically detected and rejected before it reaches the working tree.

 **Audit trail.** An append-only security event log records scope violations, signature failures, agent revocations, and convergence anomalies.
 Events are severity-classified (info, warning, critical) with configurable retention.